RobertMakyla/cats-crud-service/README.md

 - config: pureconfig

 ## todo
-- cache (effectful?)
-- testing: circe golden
+- testing: circe golden (check if each rebuild is changing seed and renaming test files - if so fix it)

 ### Get all
 http://localhost:8080/people/api/all